-It is important that they understand and agree with him on where changes could be made.
+It is important that they understand and come to terms on where changes should be made.

 Some resistance, at least initially, is expected because these people are entrenched in the company’s culture which they may not want changed into a new culture.

 The new leader must: